jhpstevens/react-18/README.md

-# Chapter 06-15
+# Chapter 07-02

-# in this chapter we add an expense to the Expense list
+# in this chapter we show an example of the Effect hook.

 # React + TypeScript + Vite